Okipa/laravel-bootstrap-components/docs/upgrade-guides/from-v1-to-v2.md

 Components are now exposed with renamed helpers and new facades.

-You will have to update the helper calls with the new helpers names.
+You will have to update the helper calls with the new helper signatures.

 **Form components**